Healthy Recipes Blog

 Instructions

 • Preheat the oven to 350°F. Lightly grease a 9-inch pie plate.
-You can also use a square 8-inch baking dish or any other baking dish with a similar capacity, including individual baking dishes.
+You can also use a square 8-inch baking dish or any other baking dish with a similar capacity, including individual baking dishes, as shown in the photo.

 Two small baking dishes.